LEARN ABOUT OXLUMO®(lumasiran)

 Image

-OXLUMO was effective in reducing levels of oxalate in urine in infants, children, and adults.
+OXLUMO was effective in reducing levels of oxalate in urine in infants, children, and adults, as well as reducing oxalate in blood in patients with advanced kidney disease.

 Safety profile of OXLUMO

-Clinical trials evaluated the safety of OXLUMO in 77 people with primary hyperoxaluria type 1 (PH1).
+Clinical trials evaluated the safety profile of OXLUMO in 98 patients with PH1.
 Patients were 4 months to 61 years old at first dose.
-Of those patients, 58 were treated for at least 6 months, and 18 for at least 12 months.
+Ninety-two patients were treated for at least 6 months, and 78 patients for at least 12 months, and 29 patients for at least 24 months.

-In a 6-month clinical trial of 39 adults and children (age 6 and up), the side effects that occurred most frequently in patients treated with OXLUMO were:
+The most common side effects in a 6-month clinical trial of 39 adults and children (age 6 and up) treated with OXLUMO were:

 Injection site reaction